 - The Family and Medical Leave Act (FMLA), administered by the Wage and Hour Division, requires employers of 50 or more employees to give up to 12 weeks of unpaid, job-protected leave to eligible employees for the birth or adoption of a child or for the serious illness of the employee or a spouse, child or parent

-CEA Highlights Industry Priorities for Secretary Walsh
+CEA Highlights Industry Priorities

 CEA identifies policies and enforcement activities that Build the Nation Back Better by strengthening the unionized construction market and growing middle-class job opportunities our member firms provide.